 To make cheese shells, line a baking sheet with parchment paper.

-Place desired amounts of cheese on the parchment in a circular shape.
-Use more cheese for taco sized shells and less for cheese cups.
+Place desired amounts of cheese on the parchment in a circular, cup sized shape, or larger for taco sized shells.

 Bake in the oven at 375° for 8 to 10 minutes, or until the cheese is bubbly, baked, and slightly browned around the edges.